2023 Most Popular Visual & Performing Arts Master's Degree Schools in the Southeast Region

 Of the 115 students majoring in visual and performing arts at UCF, 56% are male and 44% are female.

-Read full report on Visual & Performing Arts at University of Central Florida
+Full Visual & Performing Arts at University of Central Florida Report

-University of Miami landed the #6 spot in the 2023 rankings for the most popular master’s degree visual and performing arts programs.
+With a ranking of #6, University of Miami did quite well on this year’s most popular schools for visual and performing arts students working on their master’s degree.
 U Miami is a fairly large private not-for-profit school located in the small city of Coral Gables.

 Of the 90 students majoring in visual and performing arts at U Miami, 52% are male and 48% are female.